swaptacular/swpt_accounts/protocol.rst

    hand, MUST provide enough information to globally identify the removed account (an IBAN for example).

-.. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``signal_ttl`` field in `AccountChange`_ messages.
+The purpose of `AccountPurge`_ messages is to inform clients that they can safely remove an given account from their databases.

-   The goal is to ensure that if clients receive more `AccountChange`_ messages for the purged account, they will be ignored.
+.. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``signal_ttl`` field which is sent with `AccountChange`_ messages.
+The goal is to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountChange`_ messages for the purged account, those messages will be ignored.

 Requirements for Client Implementations